Braves vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 - The Braves have played as the favorite in 10 of their past 10 games and have won eight of those contests.

-- The Braves have a record of 1-2-0 ATS over their last 10 games.
+- The Braves have two wins against the spread in their last four chances.

 Braves Betting Records & Stats

-- The Braves have won 63.3% of the games this season when they were favored on the moneyline (38-22).
+- The Braves are 39-22 in games they were listed as the moneyline favorite (winning 63.9% of those games).

-- Atlanta has not played a game this season with moneyline odds of -300 or shorter.
+- Atlanta has never played a game this season with moneyline odds of -350 or shorter.

-- The Braves have an implied moneyline win probability of 75% in this matchup.
+- Based on this contest's moneyline, the Braves' implied win probability is 77.8%.

-- Atlanta has had an over/under set by oddsmakers 70 times, and have combined with opponents to go over the total in 39 of those games (39-28-3).
+- Atlanta has played in 71 games with set over/under, and have combined with opponents to go over the total 40 times (40-28-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!